For Teachers

 Dates, Cost and Timings

-* Applications were made to Young Citizens at www.smartlaw.org.uk and open on the 11th September this year, closing on the 13th October.
+* Applications are made to Young Citizens at www.smartlaw.org.uk and open on the 16th September this year, closing on the 11th October.

-* Entry Fees for a team are £210 , but schools who take part on the day will receive a reimbursement of £50 to offset some of this cost – funded from kind donations by former High Sheriffs of the Royal County of Berkshire.
+* Entry Fees for a team are £220 , but schools who take part on the day will receive a reimbursement of £50 to offset some of this cost – funded from kind donations by current, former and future High Sheriffs of the Royal County of Berkshire.

-* The Regional Final will take place in Reading Crown Court on Saturday the 18th May 2024.
-Sadly there will not be a National Final in 2024.
+* The Regional Final will take place on Saturday the 10th May 2025 at Reading Crown Court.
+Sadly there will not be a National Final in 2025.

 Team Information